Cancel anytime

 Key Offerings

-- Petroleum and Chemicals: CN transports crude oil, refined petroleum products, and various chemicals.
-Competitors include other rail companies like Union Pacific (UNP) and pipelines.
+- Petroleum and Chemicals: Transports crude oil, refined petroleum products, and various chemicals.
+Competitors include pipelines and other rail networks.
+Revenue figures not publicly disclosed product by product.

 Market Dynamics